lightning/bolts/02-peer-protocol.md

 `accept_channel` ensure that both sides' `channel_reserve_satoshis`
 are above both `dust_limit_satoshis`.

+Details for how to handle a channel failure can be found in [BOLT 5:Failing a Channel](05-onchain.md#failing-a-channel).

 #### Future

 It would be easy to have a local feature bit which indicated that a